cleggct/vector-template/readme.md

 operators in terms of that one.
 These operators did not give me too much trouble.
 Then I went on to writing a few different versions of operator<<; one for ints, one for doubles, and one for strings.
 Once those were working, I dealt with the requirements we were given for multiplication of vectors with strings.
 My solution was to write an operator* for strings, then rewrite parts of my operator* to give the correct output in the case of strings.
-In order to do this, I changed from using *= to * so that the operator* I had defined for strings would be used when dealing with strings.
+In order to do this, I changed from using * = to * so that the operator* I had defined for strings would be used when dealing with strings.
+After this, there were a few more bugs to fix, but then my program appeared to be producing the correct outputs wtih the driver files.